 If you don’t engage and develop your core as you exercise, you’re likely to injure yourself as other smaller muscle groups or event joints will absorb some of the load instead.

 Without core strength at the foundation of the movement, you’re going to struggle to continue progressing.
 You won’t be able to develop strength and start to lift heavier if you can’t bring your core along with you on your journey.

 As they say, the first rep should always be as good as the last one.
 If it’s not, bring the weight back down and focus on that form.

 Avoid doing everything on the resistance machines.
-They help you to isolate individual muscle groups, but they remove the need of the core to stabilise you.
+They help you isolate individual muscle groups, but they remove the need for the core to stabilise you.
 As you’re seated and supported, you don’t need to engage these muscles as much.
 In the same way that remaining seated for too many hours of the day can damage your core strength and posture, so can spending too much time at the resistance machines.

 Make sure to include some back extensions, dumbbell pull overs, pull ups or assisted pull ups, supermans, and bent over rows into your routine too.

 Start off with your key compound lifts.
-Make them the focus of your workout and do them first to make sure most of your energy is spent here.
+Make them the focus of your workout, and do them first to make sure most of your energy is spent here.